Accurate computations up to break-down of quasi-periodic attractors in the dissipative spin-orbit problem: Fine properties of the breakdown: scaling relations, renormalization group

 Furthermore, the scaling factors $\delta$ and $\eta$ are independent of the family considered; besides, the $K^*$ that can appear considering different families (or taking different initial $\eps$) belong to a 1-dimensional family of mappings.

 This scaling behavior can be explained by assuming that a renormalization acting on mappings has a non-trivial fixed point with a 1-dimensional unstable manifold and a codimension 1 stable manifold.
 The main object of investigation in our paper is the scaling behavior, which is a consequence of dynamical assumptions of a renormalization operator.
+As a matter of fact, \eqref{scaling1} becomes exact in the unstable manifold of renormalization.

 We omit the details of the well known derivation of scaling behaviors from the renormalization picture, since they are not relevant for our discussion.
 We just recall that renormalization theory introduces an operator in the spaces of maps, which is just a change of scale in time and in space.
 Assuming that there is a fixed point of this operator, the scaling factor $\delta$ is the unstable eigenvalue at the fixed point, the scaling $\eta$ is given by properties of the fixed point and the set of scaling limits is the unstable manifold.
 The different maps at the threshold for many families form the stable manifold of the fixed point under the renormalization dynamics.